 Born and raised in Liverpool, McGrail was brought up at Everton Red Triangle Boxing Club.

-Peter McGrail is a British amateur fighter who represented Team GB at the Tokyo 2020 Olympics.
+Peter McGrail is a professional fighter who had a stellar amateur career.
+He represented Team GB at the Tokyo 2020 Olympics.

-McGrail tasted elimination from the Games in the round of 32 to Chatchai-decha Butdee.
+McGrail though tasted elimination from the Games in the round of 32 to Chatchai-decha Butdee.